-In planning a pre-law curriculum students should keep in mind that the spoken and written word are the principal tools of the legal profession.
-Those who intend to study law must develop an excellent knowledge of and grasp of the English language as well as a clear and concise style of expression.
-They should seek out courses that require substantial writing assignments and provide critiques.
+In planning a pre-law curriculum, students should keep in mind that the spoken and the written word are the principal tools of the legal profession.
+Those who intend to study law must develop an excellent knowledge and grasp of the English language as well as a clear and concise style of expression.
+They should seek out courses requiring substantial writing assignments and provide critiques.

-Students will plan pre-law studies by first picking a major and then taking all the classes necessary for that degree.
-You will also have a few "open electives" and you will need to consult with a pre-law advisor about the classes to take to further their preparedness for the Law School Admission Test (LSAT) and law school.
+Students will plan pre-law studies first by selecting a major and then taking all the classes necessary for that particular degree.
+Students will also have a few “open electives” and should consult with a pre-law advisor about classes to take to further their preparedness for the Law School Admission Test (LSAT) and law school.

-The following items present answers to some of the questions most frequently asked by pre-law students.
+The following items answer some of the questions most frequently asked by pre-law students.

 Q. Should I go to law school?